 Read the complete plot breakdown of Tinā (2025), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-Samoan New Zealander Mareta Percival works as a teacher at a primary school in the low-income Christchurch suburb of Aranui.
-On the day of the 2011 Christchurch earthquake, Mareta’s daughter auditions at the CTV Building and is killed during the earthquake.
-A grief-stricken Mareta loses her sense of purpose in life while struggling to cling to her Roman Catholic faith.
+Mareta Percival, Beulah Koale, is a Samoan New Zealander and a devoted primary school teacher in Aranui, a low‑income Christchurch suburb.
+On the day of the 2011 Christchurch earthquake, Mareta’s daughter auditions at the CTV Building and is killed, leaving Mareta grief‑stricken and struggling to hold onto her Roman Catholic faith.

-Mareta introduces her students to the upcoming national Big Sing competition hoping to get them to compete in it, which her students agree to.
-However, due to a troubled home life, Sophie leaves the choir after refusing to don a lavalava due to a disfiguring arm injury, forcing Mei-Ling to take a leadership role.
-Tensions flare up after Anthony and Mei-Ling are embroiled in a fight with St Francis’ elite rugby team, which Anthony is a part of, leading to Anthony also leaving the choir.
+Mareta introduces her students to the upcoming national Big Sing competition, hoping they will compete.
+However, due to a troubled home life, Sophie leaves the choir after refusing to don a lavalava because of a disfiguring arm injury, forcing Mei-Ling to take on a leadership role.
+Tensions rise when Anthony and Mei-Ling are embroiled in a fight with St Francis’ elite rugby team, leading Anthony to leave the choir.

 Don't stop at just watching — explore Tinā in full detail.
 From the complete plot summary and scene-by-scene timeline to character breakdowns, thematic analysis, and a deep dive into the ending — every page helps you truly understand what Tinā is all about.
 Plus, discover what's next after the movie.